 It also supports MBR (Motion Blur Reduction) at a fixed 120Hz, 144Hz, or 165Hz refresh rates.
 This technology uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.

-Either way, because these monitors use nano IPS technology with slow red phosphor decay, some red fringing/ghosting is noticeable when MBR is enabled.
+Because these monitors use nano IPS technology with slow red phosphor decay, some red fringing/ghosting is noticeable when MBR is enabled.
 However, depending on the game, you still might find it useful.

 The backlight of the monitor is flicker-free (unless MBR is enabled) and there’s an integrated low-blue light filter (Reader mode).